WEF Events Conference Ombuds Frequently Asked Questions (FAQs)

 Yes, users can remain anonymous.
 You can call the ombuds to discuss an issue without giving your name.
 If you would like to remain anonymous, the ombuds will work with you to find a way to address your concern in a way that does not reveal your identity.

-21. Does the Conference Ombuds report to WEFTEC on issues they dealt with at the conference?
+21. Does the Conference Ombuds Team report to WEF on issues they dealt with at the conference?

-The ombuds—without breaching the confidentiality of any communications by people using the service—will provide WEFTEC with feedback on the nature of issues raised about the conference and any insights or observations about systemic issues relating to the conference or WEFTEC.
+The ombuds, without breaching the confidentiality of any communications by people using the service, will provide WEF with feedback on the nature of issues raised at a WEF Event and any insights or observations about systemic issues relating to WEF Events.

 22. What if my question is not listed here?

-Please contact the WEFTEC Ombuds, at www.mwi.org/wef-ombuds to get your questions answered.
+Please contact a WEF Event Ombuds Team Member, at www.mwi.org/wef-ombuds to get your questions answered.